chinshr/merchant_sidekick/README.md

 MerchantSidekick includes in- and outbound order management and invoicing, a shopping cart, taxation and payment processing.
 It integrates with [ActiveMerchant](http://activemerchant.org) for payment processing by default.
-The plugin can be extended to use other payment gateways outside the scope of ActiveMerchant.
+The plugin can be extended to use other payment processors outside the scope of ActiveMerchant.

 ## Quickstart